 Teachers at Springwood State High School and the school community play a vital role in supporting the mental health and wellbeing of all students.
 Our school provides an environment in which all students can feel safe, supported, included and respected.
-The wellbeing of students are intricately linked to a positive school culture underpinned by preventative and intervention programs that aim to support students with social, emotional and mental health difficulties.
-We have a student wellbeing team that include a Guidance Officer, Chaplain, School Based Youth Health Nurse and Engagement Officers.
+The wellbeing of students are inextricably linked to a positive school culture underpinned by preventative and intervention programs that aim to support students with social, emotional and mental health difficulties.
+We have a student wellbeing team that include a Guidance Officer, Chaplain and Social Worker.

 The wellbeing team is a key point of contact for supporting students with mental health difficulties or students at risk of harm.
-Internal referrals are supported by the Guidance Officer, Chaplain, School Based Youth Health Nurse.
+Internal referrals are supported by the Guidance Officer, or Chaplain/Student Support Officer.
 The school utilise various online and local support agencies for students with mild to severe mental health issues from time to time or students that require immediate medical intervention.
 Based on the individual needs of each student, the school may utilise external support agencies in collaboration with families and relevant stakeholders.